SAP-archive/jam-collaboration-sample/jam_java_odata_api_sync_client_sample/readme.md

-# SAP Jam Java Data Api Sync Client Sample
+# SAP Jam Collaboration Java Data Api Sync Client Sample

-The jam_java_odata_api_sync_client_sample app demonstrates how to download content from one instance of SAP Jam and upload the content to another instance of SAP Jam.
+The jam_java_odata_api_sync_client_sample app demonstrates how to download content from one instance of SAP Jam Collaboration and upload the content to another instance of SAP Jam Collaboration.

 ### Supported Content
 The types of content which this sample app accounts for are: